knoxknox/arel-advanced/README.md

 where('authors.name = ?
 AND posts.active = ?', 'JDoe', true)
 ```

-First of all, change joins to the symbol literals.
+First of all, change joins to the native syntax.
 ```ruby
 Post.
   joins(:comments).